adriana-icasiano/python-api-challenge/README.md

 Students are tasked creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, students would be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api) to create a representative model of weather across world cities.
 Information collected from Open Weather Map API include latitude, longitude, windspeed, cloudiness, humidity, and country for each of the 500+ cities.

 ## Assignment #2 - Vacation Py
 Using the data generated in WeatherPy, students are tasked with generating a HeatMap using Google Maps to visualize the intensity of humidity in each of the 500+ cities.
 Further, students will narrow the cities down based on ideal weather conditions for vacationing, and then using GoogleMap Nearby Search API to identify hotels within 5,000 meters of the city location.
-A marker for each hotel will be created on the heat map for each hotel.
+A marker with hotel information will be created on the heat map for each hotel.

 ># Temperature
 >![](https://github.com/adriana-icasiano/python-api-challenge/blob/578eac3e6c96d8ba33f74ac9cda00fa4db3da860/WeatherPy/Images/Lat%20vs%20Temp.png)